 All permitted signage set forth in Table 2-10 - Permitted Sign Matrix shall be permitted within the Sports and Entertainment Zone, but with no limit on the number of permitted signs and no maximums on sign area per sign face or height (subject to FAA regulations).
 All signage set forth in Section 6.2.14.2(b) above also shall be permitted within the Sports and Entertainment Zone and is exempt from the permit requirement of Section 12-72 of the Inglewood Municipal Code.
-In addition, the following additional sign types shall be permitted, with no limit on the number of permitted signs of each type and no maximums on sign area per sign face or height.
+In addition, the following additional sign types shall be permitted, with no limit on the number of permitted signs of each type and no maximums on sign area per sign face or height:

-(a) Building Banner Graphics.
-A sign, consisting of an image projected onto a building face or wall or printed on vinyl, mesh or other material with or without written text, supported and attached by an adhesive and/or by using stranded cable and eye-bolts and/or other materials or methods.

-(b) Rooftop Graphic.
+- (a) Building Banner Graphics.
+A sign, consisting of an image projected onto a building face or wall or printed on vinyl, mesh or other material with or without written text, supported and attached by an adhesive and/or by using stranded cable and eye-bolts and/or other materials or methods. - (b) Rooftop Graphic.
 A sign erected or projected upon the roof of a building.
-A Rooftop Graphic may be a Digital Display.

-A sign that is applied or placed upon the roof surface, approximately perpendicular with the roof Top Signs. (c) Building olane.

-(d) Interactive Sign.
-A Digital Display, Light Projection, or Architectural Sign with which a human may interact to obtain information or entertainment, such as a touch-screen or motion-activated display.

-the ę (e) Architectural Sign.
-A sign that highlights, accentuates, or illuminates vertical, horizontal, or other elements structure's architecture, and that is both decorative and functional by providing either information or illumination.

-sidewalk, plaza, or screen from a distant n.
-An image projected on the face of a delineated wall, side such that the image does not originate from the plane of the wall.
-Light Projection. electronic device, £ still images, grid lights, s, or other o (g) Digital Display.
-A sign face, building face, and/or any building or structural component that displays still image scrolling images, moving images, or flashing images, including video and animation, through the use of grid light cathode ray projections, light emitting diode displays, plasma screens, liquid crystal displays, fiber optics, or oth electronic media or technology that is either independent of or attached to, integrated into, or projected onto a building structural component, and that may be changed remotely through electronic means.

-(h) Off-site Sign.
-A sign that displays any message directing attention to a business, product, service, profession, commodity, activity, sponsor, event, person, institution or any other commercial message, which is generally conducted, sold, manufactured, produced, offered or occurs elsewhere than on the premises where the sign is located.
+A Rooftop Graphic may be a Digital Display. - (c) Building Top Signs.
+A sign that is applied or placed upon the roof surface, approximately perpendicular with the roof plane. - (d) Interactive Sign.
+A Digital Display, Light Projection, or Architectural Sign with which a human may interact to obtain information or entertainment, such as a touch-screen or motion-activated display. - (e) Architectural Sign.
+A sign that highlights, accentuates, or illuminates vertical, horizontal, or other elements of the structure's architecture, and that is both decorative and functional by providing either information or illumination. - (f) Light Projection.
+An image projected on the face of a delineated wall, sidewalk, plaza, or screen from a distant electronic device, such that the image does not originate from the plane of the wall. - (g) Digital Display.
+A sign face, building face, and/or any building or structural component that displays still images, scrolling images, moving images, or flashing images, including video and animation, through the use of grid lights, cathode ray projections, light emitting diode displays, plasma screens, liquid crystal displays, fiber optics, or other electronic media or technology that is either independent of or attached to, integrated into, or projected onto a building or structural component, and that may be changed remotely through electronic means. - (h) Off-site Sign.
+A sign that displays any message directing attention to a business, product, service, profession, commodity, activity, sponsor, event, person, institution or any other commercial message, which is generally conducted, sold, manufactured, produced, offered or occurs elsewhere than on the premises where the sign is located. - (i) Pole Sign.

-Sign.
 A freestanding sign that is erected or affixed to one or more poles or posts.
-Pole Ξ